 Medical Doctor

-Medical Doctors are in high demand in New Zealand, and a very long academic procedure followed in New Zealand is one of the primary reasons for it.
+Medical Doctors are in high demand in New Zealand, and the very long academic procedure followed in New Zealand is one of the primary reasons for it.
 Their formal training and education last 11 years before students can become General Practitioners (GP).

 Physiotherapist